How to Hand-Wash Clothes in 5 Easy Steps

 Step 3: Let it soak

 Let the garment soak for 15 to 30 minutes, depending on how dirty it is.
 The dirtier it is, the longer it should soak.
+You’re also going to want to learn about what laundry stripping is.

 Step 4: Rinse and repeat